luminus-framework/luminus/resources/md/guestbook.md

 Let's take a look at what the files in the root folder of the application do:

+* `Capstanfile` - used to facilitate OSv deployments
+* `Dockerfile` - used to facilitate Docker container deployments
 * `Procfile` - used to facilitate Heroku deployments
 * `README.md` - where documentation for the application is conventionally put
 * `project.clj` - used to manage the project configuration and dependencies by Leiningen